 Grand openings are your welcome mat to the community and local businesses.

-It doesn’t matter if you’re a franchise or a small business, a successful grand opening can increase the bottom line the first year.
+It doesn’t matter if you’re a franchise or a small business.
+A successful grand opening can increase the bottom line the first year.
 Successful retailers will go all-out to make their presents known in the community.
-They try to involve all aspects of government, newspapers, TV, radio stations, and community groups into the grand opening.
-These companies have learned that the community along with local business can impact the success of a business.
+They try to involve government, newspapers, TV, radio stations, and community groups in the grand opening.
+These companies have learned that the community and local businesses can impact the success of a business.